jseppi/intro-to-web-maps/index.md

 Perform simple or complex analyses

-Free for up 50 MB of (converted) data - pretty generous!
+Free for up 50 MB of (converted) data

 # CartoDB